puppeteer/puppeteer/docs/api/puppeteer.httpresponse.fromserviceworker.md

 # HTTPResponse.fromServiceWorker() method

+True if the response was served by a service worker.

-### Signature:
+### Signature

 ```typescript
 class HTTPResponse {
   abstract fromServiceWorker(): boolean;
 }
 ```

-True if the response was served by a service worker.

 **Returns:**